Losing Weight After 60 is Possible! Just Get Rid of These 8 Things

 If you give up the 8 things listed in this article, you will be well on your way to relating to your food and your body in a new way.

 What do you think?
 Have you tried any of these tips for losing weight after 60?
+How has the current situation affected your eating habits?
 Leave a comment and let us know what you think!